 If you’re tired of working on the bedside and looking for a way to use your nursing skills and experience to help others than you might want to consider becoming a nurse entrepreneur.
 Social media can do so many things for nurses who go into business for themselves.
 You can use it to connect with clients, network with other nurse entrepreneurs, or even make social media your very own bread and butter!

-Are you a nurse that is using social media?
+Are you a nurse that uses social media?
 Are you using it for career success?
-Do you plan to now?
-Sound off in the comments below!